GIBBS-Matvey/Source-cpp/K-th_Nearest_Obstacle_Queries/Solution/ReadMe.md

 There is an infinite 2D plane.

-You are given a positive integer K. You are also given a 2D array queries, which contains the following queries:
+You are given a positive integer `K`.
+You are also given a 2D array queries, which contains the following queries:

 queries[i] = [x, y]: Build an obstacle at coordinate (x, y) i After each query, you need to find the distance of the kth nearest obstacle from the origin.